cairo-book/cairo-book/src/ch102-02-interacting-with-another-contract.md

 - Library dispatchers wrap a class hash and are used to call functions on classes.
 Library dispatchers will be discussed in the next chapter, ["Executing code from another class"][library dispatcher].
 - _'Safe'_ dispatchers allow the caller to handle potential errors during the execution of the call.

-> Note: As of Starknet 0.13.2, error handling in contract calls is not yet available.
-This means that if a contract call fails, the entire transaction will fail.
-This will change in the future, allowing safe dispatchers to be used on Starknet.

 Under the hood, these dispatchers use the low-level [`contract_call_syscall`][syscalls], which allows us to call functions on other contracts by passing the contract address, the function selector, and the function arguments.
 The dispatcher abstracts away the complexity of this syscall, providing a clean and type-safe way to interact with other contracts.

 To effectively break down the concepts involved, we will use the `ERC20` interface as an illustration.